X

 Scoop up the amount for one cup of matcha.
 You can use a teaspoon or measuring spoon to scoop up.

-Sifting matcha powder in advance makes the process go in a smooth manner.
+Sifting matcha powder in advance makes the process go smoothly.

 2. Preparing warm water